 Polallie Ridge Trail is a 9.4 mile moderately trafficked out and back trail located near Ronald, Washington that offers the chance to see wildlife and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from July until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from July until November.

 Northwest Forest Pass required